muammar/awesome/README.md

 git clone https://muammar@github.com/muammar/awesome.git
 ```

-2. Install required programs.
+2. Install required programs, or those that you need.
+3. Change `eths` array in [line 257 of the `rc.lua`](https://github.com/muammar/awesome/blob/master/rc.lua#L257) to add your network devices.
+4. Modify `setxkbmap` to match your keyboard.
-3. Log out and Log in.
+5. Log out and Log in.

+## Startup applications

+All startup applications are located in `autostart.lua`.
+You can change this file to your needs.

 ## HiDPI screens